Don’t miss a single bonus

 To conclude, it’s safe to say that San Quentin is one of the more complicated slots that we’ve come across recently.
 There are many, many features to get used to.
 And for the Lockdown Spins mode, it’s hard not to feel like a spectator at times.
 The game is also highly volatile and therefore suited to big-budget players willing to hold out for the big win.

-San Quentin is available in a wide range of online casinos including the recently launched Black Spins casino.
+San Quentin is available in a wide range of the real money online casinos we have reviewed.